hishamkaram/gismanager/README.md

 # GISManager
-Publish Your GIS Data to PostGIS and Geoserver
+Publish Your GIS Data(Vector Data) to PostGIS and Geoserver